-- f.
+- c.
+The right to cross-examine witnesses; - d.
+The right to defend the student's actions; - e.
+Legal counsel at the student's expense to assist the student in presenting a defense; and, - f.
 A written copy of the School Board's findings or action. - 6.
 The following shall apply to informal proceedings on undisputed facts: - a.
-The student's parent(s) or the adult student may request, in writing, that an informal proceeding be conducted before the School Board's Hearing Officer when the facts alleged in the charges upon which the Superintendent's recommendation is based are not disputed.
+The student's parent(s) or the adult student may request, in writing, that an informal proceeding be conducted before the School Board when the facts alleged in the charges upon which the Superintendent's recommendation is based are not disputed.
 The student's parent(s) or the adult student shall file a written request for informal proceeding before a date and time certain with the Superintendent's office as provided in the notice.
-Failure to timely file a written request for an informal proceeding shall be deemed a waiver of the student's rights to an informal proceeding before the School Board's Hearing Officer. - b.
+Failure to timely file a written request for an informal proceeding shall be deemed a waiver of the student's rights to an informal proceeding before the School Board. - b.
 Notification of the right to informal proceedings shall be given in the same manner as in the notice of right of hearings of disputed fact.
 The Superintendent, acting for the School Board, may establish a date for the informal proceeding to provide timely information on proceedings of the charges.
 Acceptance of the informal proceeding date by the student's parent(s) or the adult student shall be deemed waiver of the notice requirements as to time.